 Sight See on an Island Tour

 If a 4×4 off-road adventure is not your idea of fun, maybe you would prefer to tour the island via an air-conditioned bus.
-Several island tours are available that offer different combinations of drive-bys and stops at popular island highlights including some of the natural formations above, in addition to the Bushiribana Gold Mill Ruins, Alto Vista Chapel, California Lighthouse, Aloe Factory and Museum, Donkey Sanctuary, and Ostrich Farm.
-With so many popular attractions, an island tour has to make the list of the Best Things to Do in Aruba on a Cruise.
+Several island tours are available that offer different combinations of drive-bys and stops at popular island highlights including some of the natural formations above.
+In addition, you can visit the Bushiribana Gold Mill Ruins, Alto Vista Chapel, California Lighthouse, Aloe Factory and Museum, Donkey Sanctuary, and Ostrich Farm.

 The Bushiribana Gold Mill once processed ore from the neighboring mines during the 19th century gold rush in Aruba.
 Today, visitors can tour the remaining ruins.
 It is located right next to the Natural Bridge so is definitely worth a few photo-ops while in the area.

-The present day Alto Vista Chapel built in 1952 sits on the site of the first Catholic Church built in Aruba in 1750.
-This small, bright yellow church is reached by a winding road lined with the Stations of the Cross.
-While in Aruba, take a moment to meditate on the grounds or simply enjoy the spectacular views of the North Coast.
+The present day Alto Vista Chapel built in 1952 sits on the site of the first Catholic church built in Aruba in 1750.
+While visiting this small yellow church, take a moment to meditate on the grounds or simply enjoy the spectacular views of the North Coast.

 The California Lighthouse, built between 1914-1916 and named after the S.S.
 California, is now a popular tourist attraction.
 Since a renovation that was completed in 2016, visitors can once again climb to the top of the lighthouse for stunning views of Aruba’s north coastline.